KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 A SDR capable display is defined as having less than 10 bits per pixel for each colorchannel.

-For SDR output,  a range extension value of 46.42 and gamma of 2.4 shall be used in the OOTF - [see reference OOTF](#Perceptual-Quantizer-reference-OOTF)

 ## Color source images